Cypressxyx/Sephora-sales-API-Scrapper/README.md

 # Sephora-API-unoffical
-An unoffical wip restful Api for https://www.sephora.com/ to help users collect data on their latest specials
+An unoffical wip restful Api for https://www.sephora.com/ to help users collect data on their latest specials.
+<h2> Requires puppeteer </h2>

 Currently Available:
   Returns all the products in a dictionary with their corresponding: